 Federal Regulations on the Trucking Industry

 With so many millions of trucks operating in the United States today, it comes as no surprise that these trucks are responsible for many accidents each and every year.
 In fact, a person in the U.S. is either injured or killed in an accident with a large truck every 16 minutes.
+The Federal Motor Carrier Safety Administration reports there were 97,000 large truck injury crashes in 2015.
 Large tractor-trailers and big-rigs are some of the most potentially dangerous vehicles on the road today, and it is for this reason that the federal government created certain regulations and rules to keep other drivers safe.
 Both truck drivers and trucking companies must abide by a range of federal motor carrier regulations, and a failure to do so may result in serious penalties.

 These regulations provide guidance for everything from the size and weight limits for certain trucks, to workplace drug and alcohol testing, and the number of hours a truck driver can stay behind the wheel every day.
 Here at Weinstein & Scharf, P.A., we have handled enough truck accident cases to know that in many cases, accidents are caused because these regulations have been violated.
 We conduct thorough investigations of every accident to determine the exact factors that were to blame, and we can help you gather evidence so that you can file a personal injury claim for compensation.

 The dedicated legal team at our firm believes in holding negligent truck drivers and careless trucking companies accountable when they are responsible for serious accidents.
 Over the years, we have proven that we are not afraid to hold large trucking companies accountable, and we never back down from a fight.
 Some of the key regulations that may have an impact on your case include the following:

 Alcohol and/or Drugs